-B. Retract and Extend Landing Gear:
+- B. Retract and Extend Landing Gear:

-C. Extend and Retract Flaps:
+- C. Extend and Retract Flaps:

+- D. Slow flight:

-(Diagram and errors applicable to both manoeuvres unless stated)
+(Diagram and errors applicable to B, C and D manoeuvres unless stated)

 The manoeuvre should commence from Normal Flight Level and be flown with the gear/flaps fully extended at Low Flight Level (approx. 2m) for at least three consecutive laps.
 The gear/flaps will then be retracted during a climb out to Normal Flight Level where the manoeuvre is finished.